-Ms. FUNG Ching Man, Janet, aged 60, joined the Group in 2007.
+Ms. FUNG Ching Man, Janet, aged 61, joined the Group in 2007.
 She is the Chief Financial Officer of the Company, a member of each of the Environmental, Social and Governance Committee and Corporate Governance Committee of the Company, and a director of a number of members of the Group.
 Ms. Fung is a fellow member of the Hong Kong Institute of Certified Public Accountants and a member of CPA Australia.

-Mr. CHUNG Siu Wah, Henry, aged 68, joined the Group in 1993.
-He is the Group Legal Counsel and Company Secretary of the Company.
-He is a member of each of the Environmental, Social and Governance Committee and Corporate Governance Committee of the Company and a director of a number of members of the Group.
-Mr. Chung holds a Master's Degree in Electronic Commerce and Internet Computing from The University of Hong Kong, a Bachelor's Degree in Laws from University of London, a Bachelor's Degree and a Master's Degree in Business Administration from The Chinese University of Hong Kong and a Bachelor's Degree in Laws from Tsinghua University.
-He is a Barrister, a Certified Accountant, a Chartered Secretary and a Chartered Governance Professional

-Mrs. LI Kan Fung Ling, Karen, aged 61, is the Executive Director of Lanson Place, the hospitality management arm of the Group.
+Mr. CHUNG Siu Wah, Henry, aged 69, joined the Group in 1993.
+He is the Group Legal Counsel and Company Secretary of the Company, a member of each of the Environmental, Social and Governance Committee and Corporate Governance Committee of the Company, and a director of a number of members of the Group.
+Mr. Chung holds a Master's degree in Electronic Commerce and Internet Computing from The University of Hong Kong, a Bachelor's degree in Laws from University of London, a Bachelor's degree and a Master's degree in Business Administration from The Chinese University of Hong Kong and a Bachelor's degree in Laws from Tsinghua University.
+He is a barrister, a certified accountant, a chartered secretary and a chartered governance professional.
+Mrs. LI KAN Fung Ling, Karen, aged 62, is the Executive Director of Lanson Place, the hospitality management arm of the Group.
 She is also the Director of Corporate Development and a director of a few members of the Group.
 Joining the Group in 1994, Mrs. Li has helped found Lanson Place.
 She has been responsible for the Group's corporate branding and hospitality projects ever since.
 She has 30 years of international experience in strategic planning and branding relating to luxurious residential and hotel projects.
 Mrs. Li previously helped Wharf Hotels Investment Limited (H.K.) and Hilton Hotels Corporation (Beverly Hills, U.S.A.) in setting up flagship projects.
 She holds a BBA degree with distinction in Hotels and Tourism Management from University of Hawaii and an MBA degree in Finance and International Business from George Washington University, Washington, D.C.

-Mr. Michael Hamilton HOBSON, aged 66, joined Lanson Place Hospitality Management Limited ("LPHML"), the hospitality management arm of the Group, as the Chief Executive Officer in January 2019.
-He is also a director of LPHML.
+Mr. Michael Hamilton HOBSON, aged 67, has been the Chief Executive Officer of Lanson Place, the hospitality management arm of the Group, since January 2019.
+He is also a director of a few members of the Group.